Zhang Mengjin

 Zhang Mengjin (章猛進 (章猛进)), is a former Chinese provincial politician from Zhejiang Province.
 He most recently served as vice-chairman of the Zhejiang People's Congress.
-He was also the executive vice-governor of the Zhejiang Province, and the former party chief of Ningbo.
+He was also the executive vice-governor of the Zhejiang Province, and the former Chinese Communist Party Committee Secretary of Ningbo.

 Biography

 Zhan was born in October, 1946 in Yuyao, Zhejiang Province.
-He studied both in Hangzhou University (later merged with Zhejiang University) and the Party School of the Central Committee of the Communist Party of China.
+He studied both in Hangzhou University (later merged with Zhejiang University) and the Central Party School of the Chinese Communist Party.
 He began his professional career in August 1968.

-In April 1971, Zhang joined the Communist Party of China.
-He was the party chief of Fenghua, then Vice-mayor of Ningbo.
+In April 1971, Zhang joined the Chinese Communist Party (CCP).
+He was the CCP Committee Secretary of Fenghua, then Vice-mayor of Ningbo.

 Zhang was the General Director and Secretary of the Water Resources Department of Zhejiang Provincial Government.
 He was the Executive Vice-governor of Zhejiang Province, also a member of the Zhejiang Provincial Party Standing Committee.
 He retired from active politics in February 2007, and became a vice-chairman of the Zhejiang People's Congress.